alexescareno/workstuff/README.md

 # A project using Python to scrape, transform, and visualize data using the public Titanic sample Database.

-## This is a project that uses many techniques and libraries in Python to develop tools and visuals that can be used in a data analysis position
+## This project that uses many techniques and libraries in Python to develop tools and visuals that can be used in a data analysis position

 This is a project that uses python's robust libraries to determine the factors that helped someone survive